Archive for October, 2008

 P Brothers @ MySpace

 Rap music in 2008 just ain’t grimy enough.
-Any long-winded criticism and discussion of the contemporary scene seems to conveniently pass over the fact that at a base level the aesthetics of the music have now, for the most part, become so polished and glossy that the very grittiness that defined the genre in the first place seems drowned by a swelling flood of auto-tune, pseudo-electronica and abstract post-lyrical rapping.
-Not that there’s anything wrong with that shit: it has its place and it’s taking things in an interesting (if at times questionable) direction that is clearly pushing the boundaries in order to more firmly establish hip hop’s next creative phase.
+Any long-winded criticism and discussion of the contemporary scene seems to conveniently pass over the fact that at a base level the aesthetics of the music have now, for the most part, become so polished and glossy that the very grittiness that defined the genre in the first place seems drowned by a swelling flood of auto-tune, pseudo-electronica and abstract postlyrical rapping.
+Not that there’s anything wrong with that stuff: it has its place and it’s taking things in an interesting (if at times questionable) direction that is clearly pushing the boundaries in order to more firmly establish hip hop’s next creative phase.
 Thank you messieurs West and Wayne: I appreciate the service you’re doing us all.
 Kinda, sorta.

 However, all this stuff seems to miss the point a little for me.
-I listen to rap music because I want it to transport me to heaving basements where silky blunt smoke licks the inside of blacked-out windows.
+I listen to rap music because I want it to transport me to heaving basements where condensation licks the inside of blacked-out windows.
 I want it to make me body slam a pensioner through a glass table and spit in their face for encouraging me to do so in the first place.
 I want to be moved into throwing Molotov cocktails into abandoned tenement buildings at midnight so I can stand back and watch them burn to the ground with bass and drums as my co-conspirators.
 Figuratively, that is.
 Nevertheless, I miss the unbridled aggression and ruggedness that was such an intrinsic part of the music in days gone by.
 The one crew that seems to understand this sentiment more than any other in 2008 is Nottingham’s very own DJs Ivory and Paul S, collectively known as the P Brothers.
 Who would have thought that Robin Hood’s stomping ground could produce something as sublimely raw as The Gas?
 Five boroughs pay attention: it’s the East Midlands who are stepping up to bring New York back.

 Despite Robbie’s coverage of the crew over at Unkut, it seems valuable to briefly reflect on their output so far.
 Despite remembering Malcom McLaren’s ‘Buffalo Girls’ as “a big point early on” in this interview with ukhh.com from a couple of years ago, this is surprisingly the Brothers’ first full length album of their career.
 This isn’t to say that they haven’t been busy though, steadily dominating the well-established scene in Nottingham and pleasing more discerning UK heads with their Heavy Bronx Experience EPs and through regular collaborations with the Out Da Ville crew and protege Cappo, most notably on the overlooked 2003 release Spaz The World.
 They’ve dipped their toes into cross-Atlantic ventures as well, most recently working with Sadat X on Experience & Education on top of the string of 12″s that have preceded the release of this album with Boss Money, Milano, Smiley Da Ghetto Child and Ress Connected.
 Despite all of this you’d be forgiven for letting them slip under your radar, as it’s a position outside of the spotlight that feels entirely intentional.
 Showboating media-courters they ain’t and they’ve also managed to stay admirably clear of the tangible insecurities of the British scene that have been brought on by the towering shadow of its all-conquering older sibling.
 They just make great, universal hip hop music with no hidden agendas or chest-beating jingoism.